chakravartulavinay/CAPSTONE_CLASSIFIER_PROJECT_UNP/README.md

 Key highlights:
 - Studied and Analyzed the Credit Risk Prediction dataset to applying ML models and present my insights.
 - Performed various Exploratory Data Analysis to understand the data and compare the variables.
-- Experimented with different Machine Learning algorithms, Logistic Regression, RandomForest Classifier and Decision Tree Classifier etc.
+- Experimented with different Machine Learning algorithms, Logistic Regression, Bagging, SVC and K-NN.
 - Compared the results to recommend the best Machine Learning model.

 COLAB NOTEBOOK LINK: